Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/Device/chooseDateTime/chooseDateTime.md

 | minimumDate  | The minimum date.       | Text       | -       | -       | No       |
 | maximumDate  | The maximum date.       | Text       | -       | -       | No       |

-Mode:
-1. Date (Support on IOS & Android)
-2. Time (Support on IOS & Android)
-3. DateTime (Support on IOS)

 ## Output

 | Description                        | Output Type |